 Indoor Play Spaces at Local Fast Food Restaurants

-This spring, we finally have some options for indoor playgrounds that are free!
+After a few years of closures, finally have some options for indoor playgrounds that are free!
 (My kids love places like Playpad, but I feel obligated to spend a few hours there after paying for admission.)

 So far, the ones I know of that are open include: